EricChen521/Free_solvation_Energy_Cal/README.md

 ```
 ## Step 4: run each lambda states

 By now, you have all the files in each lambda directory, just run the follow three steps.
-Of note, in the case when your system is too small for regular pmemd.cuda, using the "-AllowSmallBox" label: pmemd.cuda -AllowSmallBox:
+Please note in the heating step, we just use the coordinate not the velocity and in the case when your system is too small for regular pmemd.cuda, using the "-AllowSmallBox" label: pmemd.cuda -AllowSmallBox:

 ```
 # heating